MartinPJB/ShadowMap/README.md

 - Some types from Roblox's API are not handled correctly.
 This is because the new Roblox API Dump class fetches Classes and Enums.
 However it doesn't fetch the [Data Types](https://create.roblox.com/docs/reference/engine/datatypes) as it is not in the json dumped by their API.
 This means that some types will still be anonymized.
 - Enums implementation is yet to come.
 For now, there's only Class checks for Member Expressions.
 This means that Enums will still be anonymized.
-- Optimization problems: I know as for now the code isn't as optimized as I'd want it to be.
+- Optimization problems: I know as for now the code isn't as optimized and as clean as I'd want it to be.
+So yeah, this is definitely not meant for production uses.
 - As explained later in the readme, not all type checking is done.
 See ["Planned"](#planned) for more information.
 - For all the JavaScript haters, yeah I used JS and not another language for that.
 Yeah I could've used something like C++ or Rust to do that but I couldn't be asked.
 So no need to come to me asking me "Why is this JS boohoo fuck JS".
 I needed this to be done fast and this is the language I know the most.
 Although I hear you, I might re-do the whole thing in another language when I'll both have time for that and motivation.
 For now, it's in JS, and cry about it.